History of South Dakota: Cheyenne

-“…Lakota Oral histories tell of them pushing the Algonquian ancestors of the Cheyenne from the Black hills’ regions...”
-This is rather tame.
-When U.S. soldiers “pushed,” we use words much stronger than “pushed.”
-Lakota killed Cheyenne tribe members.
-Why don't we say that?

-Gros Ventre

-North of the Ioway were an Algonquian nation known as the A'ani, whose territory extended from southern Canada, through western Minnesota & eastern N. Dakota & may have extended as far south as northeast South Dakota.
-Many of the cultural traits among the Sioux that do not exist among other Siouan peoples—including hairdos—originated with the A'ani.
-One of the first to be driven off by the Sioux, they moved west & north, splitting into the tribes known as the Gros Ventre and the Arapaho.
-They are not to be confused with the Hidatsa, who were also called Gros Ventre by the French.

 Ioway

 The Ioway, or Iowa people, also inhabited the region where the modern states of South Dakota, Minnesota & Iowa meet, north of the Missouri River.
 They also had a sister nation, known as the Otoe who lived south of them.
 They were Chiwere speaking, a very old variation of Siouan language said to have originated amongst the ancestors of the Ho-Chunk of Wisconsin.
 They also would have had a fairly similar culture to that of the Dhegihan Sioux tribes of Nebraska & Kansas.